utsmok/easy_access_sheets/README.md

     s.mok@utwente.nl
     August 2024

+# NOTE!

+This readme is a work in progress.
+The current script already works differently -- we moved to living worksheets.
+Documentation will be updated in the future.

 # Basic usage

 To set up the script, you'll first need to download the contents of this repository to your local machine. git is recommended of course.